gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 > Graph attention layers have not seemed to provide an advantage over simple graph convolutions, however more data may be needed to see a benefit.
 The training dataset was limited to the levels provided in the Kami app.

-In practice, including global max pooling and dropout improve training stability and leads to faster convergence.
-A ReLU non-linearity is used between GCN layers.
-A final linear layer maps the graph embedding to a single scalar output.
+In practice, including dropout and global max pooling improve training stability and lead to faster convergence.
+We use a ReLU non-linearity between GCN layers and a final linear layer maps the graph embedding to a single scalar output.
 This output is interpreted as an estimate of the minimum number of contractions needed to fully contract the graph.

 <figure id="figure6">
   <img src="https://storage.googleapis.com/cgme/blog/posts/graph-contraction-search/architecture.png?cache=3" width="340">
   <figcaption><strong>Figure 6: </strong>Architecture &mdash; The model has a simple architecture of two GCN layers and a linear layer, separated by a ReLU, dropout, and global max pooling.</figcaption>
 </figure>

+> Experiments showed global max pooling performed better than global mean pooling.
+GCNConv layers outperformed GATConv and SAGEConv.

-Our model's estimate is used as a search heuristic, replacing vertex degree, color frequency, and centrality.
+Our model's estimate can be used as a search heuristic, replacing vertex degree, color frequency, and centrality.
 Each step in the tree search we embed all candidate graphs, estimate how close they are to being solved, and rank the candidates by most promising to least.

 We train with MSE loss and also calculate an accuracy score by rounding the model prediction to the nearest integer number of contractions.